jainmilan/jainmilan.github.io/_posts/2012-09-12-how-to-write-a-blog.md

 <!--more-->
 Out-of-excerpt

-I hope you like it!
+I hope you like it.